vyos/vyos-documentation/docs/configuration/highavailability/index.rst

 VRRP groups are created with the
 ``set high-availability vrrp group $GROUP_NAME`` commands.
-The required parameters are interface, vrid, and virtual-address.
+The required parameters are interface, vrid, and address.

 minimal config